 How to get an EU Pet Passport

-Getting an EU Pet Passport in 2022 is simple and will just take 2 simple steps:
+Getting an EU Pet Passport is simple and will just take 2 simple steps:

 - Research – different countries have different entry requirements for dogs, cats and ferrets.
 Look into the requirements for your destination country before visiting the vet.
 You will also need to check whether there are any requirements to return to your home country.

 - Visit the vet – make sure you visit a vet authorised to issue EU Pet Passports, or animal health certificates.
 At minimum, your pet will need a microchip, a rabies vaccination and a general health check.
 Your pet may also require additional treatments or vaccinations depending on where you are going.
 At the end of the appointment, your vet will compile your pet’s passport to take away with you on the same day.

 For more information on getting an EU Pet Passport, check How to get an EU Pet Passport [2023 GUIDE].